acolijn/OptoSim/README.md

 python model_submit.py --run_id mc0001 --pmts_per_dim 5 10 15
 ```

 in this case it is possible to specify multiple values for the pmts_per_dim parameter, and a different job will be submitted for each value.
 Note that in order to be able to submit jobs to the cluster, the setup.sh script must have been run before.
-Job submission will only work for users with access to the stomboot cluster.
+Job submission will only work for users with access to the stoomboot cluster.

 ## Contributing